 Does Purdue Travel support all travel for the University?

-Purdue Travel uses Anthony Travel to assist with business travel arrangements for faculty, staff and graduate students employed by the University.
-Travel for all non-employees, including undergraduate students and prospective employees, should be handled using the same process that is currently in place (check with your business office).
+Purdue Travel uses AAA Corporate TRavel to assist with business travel arrangements for faculty, staff and graduate students employed by the University.
+Travel for all non-employees, including prospective employees, and student organizations should be handled using the process that is currently in place (check with your business office).
 Contact Purdue Travel if you need additional information.

 Use of Delegates